 When a customer places an order on TrollingMotors.net, two things happen: their payment is automatically captured, and a new order email is generated.

 Payment Capture: Like all shopping carts, Magento (used by TrollingMotors.net) will check to make sure the customer’s payment method has cleared.
 If they paid by credit card, the funds will be automatically deposited into my bank account within 2-3 business days.
 All this approval and transferring happens automatically when an order is placed.

 Email Generated: As you’d likely guess, the order generates a new order email which is mailed to a member of my team.
-In the past for other businesses, I’ve had these new order emails automatically forwarded to a preferred supplier for fulfillment to maximize efficiency.
+In the past for other businesses, I’ve had these new order emails automatically forwarded to a preferred supplier for drop ship fulfillment to maximize efficiency.
 But for TrollingMotors.net, stock levels can run low, especially in the off-season, so a person needs to route the order to a supplier with available stock.
 I’m working to automate this routing process, but for now it’s one that we do manually.

 Routing the Order

 For TrollingMotors.net, we utilize a few different suppliers but we have one “preferred” drop shipping wholesaler.
 Because of their attractive shipping rates, great selection and good service, they are our default choice.
 If they have all the ordered items in stock, we’ll usually place the order with them.
 This is as simple as forwarding the order confirmation email generated by the shopping cart to the supplier.
 We make sure to include all model numbers and critical order information on this confirmation, which allows us to fulfill the entire order by forwarding a single, existing email.